lcnittl/DMFO/README.md

 ### Git Integration

-These tools are intended to use with git, so that `git diff` and `git merge` will use Office applications compare and "merge" files.
+These tools are intended to be used with Git, so that `git diff` and `git merge` will use Office applications to compare and "merge" files.

-Usage requires the configuration of `.gitattributes` and `.gitconfig` to support a custom diff and merge driver.
+Usage requires the configuration of `.gitattributes` and `.gitconfig` to support the DMFO diff and merge driver.

 #### `.gitconfig`